 Everything changes when someone you love dies.
 A part of who you once were has inevitably died along with them.
-Saying goodbye to a dying loved one, or someone who’s recently passed can trigger feelings of grief and longing within you.
+Saying goodbye to a dying loved one or someone who’s recently passed, especially if you experienced the trauma of watching them die, can trigger feelings of grief and longing within you.
 After the death of a loved one, bereavement is unique to each individual, as are the types of grief experiences you’ll encounter.

 Jump ahead to these sections:

 - Does It Mean Anything When Someone Reminds You of a Deceased Loved One?

 - Tips for Coping When Someone Reminds You of or Looks Like a Deceased Loved One

 An aspect of mourning the death of a loved one is the phenomenon of seeing their face in strangers among you.
 When an unexpected face in a crowd reminds you of a deceased loved one, you might ask yourself, “Is it real, or am I hallucinating?”
 More than anything, if caught off guard, you won’t know how to react or what to do when it happens.

 Does It Mean Anything When Someone Reminds You of a Deceased Loved One?